Async kernel¶

 The run modes available are:

-RunMode.direct→Caller.call_direct: Run the request in the scheduler.RunMode.queue→Caller.queue_call: Run the request in a queue dedicated to the subshell, handler & channel.RunMode.task→Caller.call_soon: Run the request in a separate task.RunMode.thread→Caller.to_thread: Run the request in a separate worker thread.
+RunMode.direct→Caller.call_direct: Run the request directly in the scheduler.RunMode.queue→Caller.queue_call: Run the request in a queue dedicated to the subshell, handler & channel.RunMode.task→Caller.call_soon: Run the request in a separate task.RunMode.thread→Caller.to_thread: Run the request in a separate worker thread.

 These are the currently assigned run modes.